-First, spray some lubricants over the lip of the cover.
-Now, wait for a while so that the lubricants can settle into the threads enough.
+Step 1: First, spray some lubricants over the lip of the cover.
+Now, wait for a while so that the oils can settle into the threads enough.

-Then take a pair of pliers that have needle-nose like parts.
+Step 2: Then take a pair of pliers that have needle-nose like parts.
 Now Place the pointed ends at any two opposite sides of the drain.
-Then Insert the ends of the pliers into any two openings of the strainer.
+Then Insert the terms of the pliers into any two openings of the filter.

 How to remove screw-in type strainer

-Let the clogged water drain out completely first.
+Step 1: Let the clogged water drain out thoroughly first.
 Then wait for a few minutes more.
 Let the pipes be also free of water.

-If the drain has a convex or concave or flat strainer, then simply unscrew it.
+Step 2: If the drain has a convex or concave or flat filter, then unscrew it.
 A 4 inch 1 screwdriver will be enough for this task.
 Also, don’t forget to keep a paper towel near at hand when you are removing the cover.
 Hair, as well as soap accumulations, may come out with it.